 Applications will be evaluated by the Southeastern Symposium Award Committee on the basis of:

 - Letter of recommendation from designated mentor, professor and/or research supervisor

 - A letter of reference from academic faculty stating the qualifications and ability of the applicant, as demonstrated by academic performance, statement of purpose, and area of research novelty

 - Strong interest in psychiatry and/ or mental health research

 - Likelihood that research will advance the applicant’s interest and career in mental health

-The deadline of the award and supporting materials is April 15, of each year.
-Please refer to the Southeastern Symposium on Mental Health website submission portal at http://sesmh.org for complete application procedures.
+The deadline of the award and supporting materials is April 15th of each year.
+Please upload your supporting materials to the Southeastern Symposium on Mental Health website submission portal.
 Incomplete applications will not be considered.
 The Southeastern Symposium Award Committee will review the nominations and select a recipient.